 - Easy to swallow snacks: “As your contractions get closer together you have less time to chew, but eating something easy to swallow and quick to digest can help power through this stag: yoghurt with honey, smooth soups and clear broths are great options,” adds Tasha D’Cruz.

-Remember, if you’re looking for some labour-friendly snacks; do check out our new mum healthy snack box, which is designed specifically for pregnancy, childbirth and the postpartum period.
+Remember, if you’re looking for some labour-friendly snacks or ideas for healthy snacks for labour; do check out our new mum healthy snack box, which is designed specifically for pregnancy, childbirth and the postpartum period.